 A GUIDE TO VINTAGE STAMPS

-Vintage stamps have been a long time love of ours.
+Vintage stamps have been a long time love of mine.
 They're the perfect addition to any envelope to elevate the experience from your guests' first sight.
-I'm sure we're not the only ones who have a hard time finding normal stamps that go with our aesthetic.
-So by popular demand, we're covering all the details on vintage stamps, including how to choose the right ones and who our recommended stamp vendors are.
+I'm sure I’m not the only one who has a hard time finding normal stamps that go with my aesthetic.
+So by popular demand, I’m covering all the details on vintage stamps, including how to choose the right ones and who my recommended stamp vendors are.

 MAKE SURE YOU HAVE THE CORRECT AMOUNT OF POSTAGE

 There's nothing worse than realizing your piece is not post office friendly when you go to send them.
 Make sure your stamps add up to the current postage rates.
-Right now this rate is $0.49 for standard sized envelopes, and $0.70 for anything square, irregular, overweight, or that has to be hand cancelled due to wax seals or something.
-We recommend having at least one stamp equaling 25 cents or more and then using 1-20 cent stamps to round it out to the right rate.
+Right now this rate is $0.50 (going up to $.55 in 2019) for standard sized envelopes, and $0.70 for anything square, irregular, overweight, or that has to be hand cancelled due to wax seals or something.
+I recommend having at least one stamp equaling 25 cents or more and then using 1-20 cent stamps to round it out to the right rate.

 CHOOSE A THEME